Cantabrian mythology: Mythological creatures

 The Cantabrian people believed in not only telluric and natural divinities, but also other fabulous beings.
 The people loved or feared them and maintained legends about them.
 There are many such beings in Cantabrian mythology.

-The Ojáncanu ("Sorrow of Cantabria"), a cyclops giant, represented evil, cruelty and brutality.
+The Ojáncanu ("Sorrow of Cantabria"), a cyclops-like giant, represented evil, cruelty and brutality.
 It was the Cantabrian version of the Greek Polyphemus.
 Beings similar to the Ojáncanu are found in other pantheons such as Extremadurian mythology in which it is the Jáncanu, Pelujáncanu or Jáncanas.
 It is also found in the Basque mythology as Tartalo or Torto.
 The Ojáncana or Juáncana was the wife of the Ojáncanu.
 She was more ruthless and killed her children.

 The Anjana was the antithesis of the Ojáncanu and the Ojáncana.
 Anjana was a good and generous fairy who protected the honest, lovers and those who became lost in the woods or on roads.

 The goblins were a large group of little mythological creatures, most of them mischievous.
 There were two groups.
 One was the domestic goblins who lived in or around houses and included the Trasgu and the Trastolillu.
 The other was the forest goblins, the Trenti and the Tentiruju.

 Other beings in Cantabrian mythology include the Ventolín, the Caballucos del Diablu, the Nuberu, the Musgosu, the Culebre, and the Ramidreju.

 The Sirenuca ("Little Mermaid") is a beautiful but disobedient and spoiled young lady whose vice was climbing the most dangerous cliffs of Castro Urdiales to sing with the waves.
 She was transformed into a water nymph.

 Another popular legend is the Fish-man, the story of a man from Liérganes who loved to swim and got lost in the Miera river.
 He was found in the Bay of Cádiz as a strange aquatic being.